Gifting Tables Scam

 gifting tables

 The top-level participant is referred to as the “Dessert.”
 However, it gets better.
 The two players on the second row are referred to as “Entrees,” while the four participants on the 3rd row are “Soup and Salads.”
-Last but not least, the eight participants on the bottom row are referred to as “Appetizers.”
-All it’s about the food, hence the term “gifting tables.”
+Last but not least, the eight participants on the bottom row are called “Appetizers.”
+All it's about the food, hence the term “gifting tables.”
 How do you get in?

 To participate in a Gifting Table game, new players are asked to pay a fee.
 It used to be $5,000 in cash, but indeed it could change according to the organizer.
 This fee is paid to the Dessert, the player detaining the pyramid’s highest position.